(This post marks the first in my series of travel posts. To read my web development posts, please see here)

 As some of you know, I just returned from Paris, France from speaking at dotCSS (videos to be released soon) and attending at dotJS.
 During my stay, I met some amazing other developers, talked nerdy with some of the best from Europe, and took an extra week to visit some long-time friends from my semester abroad in France.

-But as awesome as my stay was, I also learned some very valuable lessons for traveling around Paris, France.
-These are tips I’ve accumulated over the past 7 years of occasionally travelling to France, and doing my Study Abroad in France.
+But as awesome as my stay was, I also learned some very valuable lessons for travelling around Paris, France.
+These are tips I've accumulated over the past 7 years of occasionally travelling to France, and doing my Study Abroad in France.